-OMNEO rings clear for EV and Dynacord at the Circolo Christmas Circus
+OMNEO rings clear for EV & Dynacord at the Circolo Christmas Circus

 - Zirkus Circolo in Freiburg, Germany celebrated a record combined attendance this holiday season of around 25,000 circusgoers